History of the Fluoride/Iodine Antagonism

 - As a result of research into molecular biology there are hundreds upon hundreds of studies available documenting the actions of fluorides upon G proteins, the "On" and "Off" switches involved in cellular signal transmission.

-before showing that fluorides act like TSH, the thyroid-stimulating-hormone - as seen above -, it can now be documented in deep detail, for it is known that G proteins in thyroid physiology are
+been numerous studies before showing that fluorides act like TSH, the thyroid-stimulating-hormone - as seen above -, it can now be documented in deep detail, for it is known that G proteins in

 The TSH receptor is the only